uber/zanzibar/docs/thrift.md

 	If the annotation is on a field of a struct and that struct is a method argument, the URL query name will be prefixed with the struct's field name plus ".".

+	Following types of method params are supported in query params:

+	- bool
+	- i8
+	- i16
+	- i32
+	- i64
+	- double
+	- string
+	- list of bool, i8, i16, i32, i64, double or string
+	- struct with fields of bool, i8, i16, i32, i64, double or string

+	If the annotation is on a field of a list and that list is a method argument, the URL query name will be prefixed with the struct's field name plus "[]".

+ 	If the annotation is on a field of a struct and that struct is
+	a method argument, the URL query name will be prefixed with the struct's field name plus ".".

+	For types beyond the above supported ones, http `POST` should be used, and the method params should go into the request body instead of url params.

  - `body.{{$fieldName}}` means that this field comes from a different field in the body.
 The fieldName is absolute from the root of the body JSON object.